MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 OutVariable <String>] [-OutBuffer <Int32>]
 ```

-The **PSProvider** parameter lets you display only the Windows PowerShell drives that are supported
+The **PSProvider** parameter lets you display only the PowerShell drives that are supported by a
-by a particular provider.
-For example, to display only the Windows PowerShell drives that are
+particular provider.
+For example, to display only the PowerShell drives that are supported by the
-supported by the Windows PowerShell FileSystem provider, type a `Get-PSDrive` command with the
+PowerShell FileSystem provider, type a `Get-PSDrive` command with the **PSProvider** parameter and
-**PSProvider** parameter and the **FileSystem** value:
+the **FileSystem** value:

 ```powershell
 Get-PSDrive -PSProvider FileSystem